Last updated on May 20, 2026

 The Council of Four

-The Council of Four is a nice mirror kind of card for Eternal and Oathbreaker formats.
-Whenever anyone draws two cards or plays two spells you trigger some sort of effect.
+The Council of Four is a nice mirror for Eternal and Oathbreaker formats.
+Whenever anyone draws two cards or casts two spells during their turn you trigger some sort of effect.
 This is a wonderful deterrence and response to whatever your opponent has up their sleeves.
 Find ways to protect this card and the 0/8 keeps you nice and protected.

 Irencrag Pyromancer